bparanj/crystal/electronics/book/tasks.md

 - Create a circuit diagram and use Tinkercad images for series battery demo Refer: Series Battery Demo.
 Show that the current through the circuit will be the same.
 See 14.md
 - See 15.md for batteries in parallel.
 - Connect multimeter before and after a resistor to show the current flowing is the same before or after the resistor.

 Sequence

-- add polarized capacitor experiment after the basic capacitor experiment

 Tags

-- Review tesla tag and move into one folder (this will be the first chapter)

 Review